Friday, May 22, 2026

 However, it's true it's NOT a funeral - Stephen is very much still alive and has projects in the works - it's just a sad situation.

-It's especially sad - and scary - a president can have this much power over the media - especially one that essentially ran on the right to freedom of speech - as long as it's about the right to be racist or rude, and especially if it's not about HIM.
+It's especially sad - and scary - that a president can have this much power over the media - especially one that cradled "freedom of speech" as central to his campaign.

 It's just not the way I expected Colbert to go out, or at least the way I hoped he go out.